Pearl Strategy

 ElliQ is a digital companion created to help older individuals live independently longer.
 It helps keep them connected and engaged with the world around them, along with daily reminders, cognitive stimulation, and more.

 Do you want to WIN in Health & Wellness?
-Connect with us at susanweaver@pearl-strategy.ca
+Connect us at Johnchan@pearl-strategy.ca

 Sources: